wp-plugins/wp-flot/readme.txt

 1. Line chart made with WP Flot.

+2. By putting the shortcode inside a <div> set to float, you can have your posts flow around the charts.

 == Changelog ==
 * 0.1 - First version
 * 0.1.1 - Problems with the style of the legend fixed.